noflo/noflo-test/README.md

 #### Output commands

-Once you have set up the desired inputs for a scenario, you should use *discuss* to describe the desired output.
+Once you have set up the desired inputs for a scenario, you should use *it* to describe the desired output.
 Then you can register the output events you want to see happen:

 **suite.receive.data(port, data)**

 Expect to receive matching data from the output port.

 #### Ending a scenario

-**suite.next()**

-Ends the current scenario so that you can start describing a new one from scratch.
+Using **describe** after **it** ends the current scenario so that you can start describing a new one from scratch.
 No data is shared between scenarios.

-#### Exposing your tests to Vows
+#### Exposing your tests

 **suite.export(module)**

-Expose the tests to the Vows test runner.
+Expose the tests to the test runner.

 ## Running tests